Local Links, Support and Organisations

 Group in the Eastcote/Pinner area.

-KISS (Keep It Safe 'n' Sorted) is a confidential sexual health drop-in service for 13-19 year olds in Hillingdon.
-We provide a safe setting for young people to talk with a trained worker about: -relationships -peer pressure -safer sex and contraception -sexually transmitted infections -drug and alcohol problems We also offer: -pregnancy testing -Chlamydia testing.
+KISS (Keep It Safe 'n' Sorted) is a confidential sexual health service for 13-19 year olds in Hillingdon.
+We provide a safe setting for young people to talk with a trained worker about: relationships, peer pressure, safer sex and contraception and sexually transmitted disease.
+Offering advice and support around relationships, c-cards, condoms, pregnancy testing and signposting to other services.
+Contact the team on:

 Fountains Mill Young Peoples Centre (Uxbridge)